 All you need to do is add them to an airtight container and keep them in the fridge.
 This delicious appetizer will still be great the next day!
 For best results, reheat low and slow in the oven or use the microwave.

-Horse radishis made from root of a horseradish plant.
-On its own its flavor is strong and spicy but added into the mayonnaise and sour cream mixture it adds a nice flavor.
+Horseradish is made from the root of a horseradish plant.
+On its own, its flavor is strong and spicy but added to the mayonnaise and sour cream mixture it adds a nice flavor.

 More appetizers you'll love